-Noduality The philosophy Nonduality, called Advaita-Vedanta in the East, says that everything in the Universe is part of the One Spirit, which is everywhere.
+Noduality, called Advaita-Vedanta in the East, says that everything in the Universe is part of the One Spirit, which is everywhere.
 Everything is an inseparable and indivisible part of this One Spirit.

 This philosophy also says that the world is an illusion, created by the mind and the play of the five senses, which make us regard other people, the world, and everything in it, as real, and as separate from us.
 This illusion makes us think that the world is made of an endless number of different, separate units.

 For someone not familiar with this philosophy, it might sound strange, but once understood, it can completely change one’s attitude and perspective about life.

 Imagine a state, in which you are aware of your Oneness with the Universe, enjoying a state of bliss and inner peace, but at the same time acting and functioning normally in your day-to-day life.

 Imagine a state, in which you are active in the external world, but at the same time, being free and unattached.

 Imagine that you are aware of your Oneness with the One Spirit, knowing that this Spirit is acting and manifesting through everything – matter, plants, trees, animals and people.

 This is the experience of nonduality in its highest form.

 Normally, we are not aware of this state, because our thoughts, desires, and the five senses, draw the mind outside, to the external world, and obscure the the consciousness that is beyond the mind.

 It is through meditation that we can gain inner peace and the ability to silence the mind, and therefore, rise above the obscuring veil of thoughts.